AugustUnderground/gaceir/README.md

 $$ log( \pi (a|s) ) = log (\mu (a|s)) - \sum^{D}_{i=1} log ( 1 - tanh^{2} (a_{i}) ) $$

 Where
-- Î¼: Sample of a distribution (**NOT MEAN**)
+- μ: Sample of a distribution (**NOT MEAN**)
-- Ï: Probability of selecting this particular action a given state s
+- π: Probability of selecting this particular action a given state s

 ### Hyper Parameters

-- Target smoothing coefficient Ï
+- Target smoothing coefficient
 - target update interval
 - replay buffer size
 - gradient steps